EDDiscovery/EDDiscovery/Contributing-to-EDDiscovery-Using-Git.md

 $ git remote -v
 ```

-* Create a feature branch and checkout onto it:
+* Create a feature branch and checkout onto it using `git checkout -b`:
 ```
 $ git branch
 * master